skupperproject/skupper-example-ansible/README.md

-The `skupper.v2.resource` modules from the `skupper.v2` collection is called for both west and east resources using action `absent`, which removes the definitins provided through the YAML files.
+The `skupper.v2.resource` modules from the `skupper.v2` collection is called for both west and east resources using action `absent`, which removes the definitions provided through the YAML files.

 _**Terminal:**_